Pavel Otdelnov: Psychozoic Era. 2018—2019

-Shitty Sea, 2019—2020
+Shitty Sea.
+2019—2020

 In 2020, within the frames of the 8th Moscow International Biennale of Contemporary Art, Otdelnov made Shitty Sea, a project exploring the challenges of collection, sorting, and recycling of waste, as well as the problem of the ever-proliferating landfills around Moscow.
 The artist planted GPS beacons into garbage bags and threw them out in different parts of Moscow to track their movements.
 Eventually, he visited the municipal landfills and waste sorting facilities where they ended up.
-The process and outcomes of this research are presented in the film The Trash Trip (2019), the paintings Landfill Aleksndrov and Landfill Timokhovo (2019), MSW (2020), Rubbish and Waste Sorting (2020).
+The process and outcomes of this research are presented in the film The Trash Trip (2019), the paintings Landfill Aleksandrov and Landfill Timokhovo (2019), MSW (2020), Rubbish and Waste Sorting (2020).
 To gain a deeper insight into waste sorting, Otdelnov took a job at one such facility.
 An account of his observations and conversations with other sorting workers are recorded in The Waste Sorter's Diary.